61+ Camping Hacks – GENIUS Visual Examples To Get You Inspired!

 DIY an Extra RV Step

-If you need some extra height in a pinch, stack your jack blocks and put something across them that is a bit bigger than the stairs (check the picture!)
+If you need some extra height for your next camping trip in a pinch, stack your jack blocks and put something across them that is a bit bigger than the stairs (check the picture!)
 Now no more awkward giant step down!

 extra rv step height hack